by Sebastian R. Fama

 The practice of saving sex for marriage is not as popular as it once was.
-Tragically, many in the Church have little or no regard for it.
-Rather than follow Christ they choose to follow cultural trends.
 Despite this I think that most men and women, at least subconsciously, believe that fornication (sex outside of marriage) is wrong.
 The standard defense for having sex outside of marriage is usually a variation of the following: "There’s nothing wrong with sleeping with someone you really love. " Curiously, the same men who say this to their girlfriends say the opposite to their sisters and daughters.
-If a man really thought the act was acceptable he wouldn’t object to his loved ones participating in it.
 The idea that it is okay for men but not for their daughters and sisters is nonsensical.
-Men don't want the women they care about fornicating because they know from their own experience that it is wrong and destructive.
+Men don't want the women they care about fornicating because they know from their own experience that it is wrong.

 In an attempt to refute the Church's position on pre-marital sex, a woman once said to me: "It's not like I am sleeping with a lot of men."
 This statement is totally irrelevant but very telling.
 Whether or not an act is right or wrong has nothing to do with how many times it is done.
 A woman would only know that fornicating with a large number of men is wrong if she first knew that fornicating with one is wrong.

 I think we could all agree that stealing is wrong.
 Can the person who has stolen from one person claim that he is innocent of wrongdoing because he didn’t steal from a lot of people?
 Of course not!
 Stealing from a lot of people is certainly worse than stealing from one person, but stealing is stealing.
 An act is wrong because of its intrinsic nature.
 Repetition just makes it worse.
 It acts as a magnifying glass.
 When you look at something through a magnifying glass it is hard to deny what it is,